lihuencarranza/metronome/README.md

    http://127.0.0.1:8080
    ```

-   If accessing from another device on the same network, replace `127.0.0.1` with your Raspberry Pi�s IP.
+   If accessing from another device on the same network, replace `127.0.0.1` with your Raspberry Pi's IP.
 3. **Interacting with the Dashboard**

    - Click **Refresh BPM** to get the latest BPM values.